 What does this ecourse include?

 There are 6 weeks of content, plus a preparation week.
 Each week includes several videos demonstrating a new process or technique.
-There are also extensive written notes to supplement your learning.
+There are also extensive written notes and photographs to supplement your learning.
 Through our private Facebook group, you will be part of an online community of people eco-printing on cotton.
 It’s a place to ask questions, learn from each other and celebrate your successes.
 Doing this as part of a group will also hold you accountable and keep you excited about doing each step.

 Do you cover a range of leaves?

 The video demonstrations focus on my favourite leaves for eco-printing on cotton, including maple, rose, blackberry and eucalyptus.
 But the ecourse notes include a PDF of my ebook The Leaf Guide, which covers 25 different plants that you could try, including deciduous and evergreen species from around the world.
 I also guide you in how to choose and test additional plants that might have eco-printing potential.

 Do the techniques you teach only work on cotton?

 These eco-printing techniques will work on any plant-based fibre, including cotton, linen and hemp, as well as semi-synthetic/ viscose fabrics such as rayon.
 We will briefly explore eco-printing on wool in week one, with a method that can also be used for silk.
 The techniques will not work for petroleum based fibres like polyester.

 I’ve already read your Gum Leaf Alchemy ebook or done a workshop with you.
 Will I still find the ecourse useful?